TaylorPhelps/TEnmo-Money-Transaction-Application/README.md

 # TEnmo Money Transaction Application (Merit America Capstone #2)

 I was tasked with leading a squad in the completion of this project.
-It was a great experience and I learned an incredible amount from my team.
+It was a great experience, and I learned an incredible amount from my team.
 Everything should work fine if you would like to check out the application yourself.
-If you would like to contribute, please start by helping me write functional unit tests!
+If you would like to contribute, please start by helping me finish writing functional unit tests(:
 ## Use cases

 1. As a user of the system, I need to be able to register myself with a username and password.